let your challenges transform you

 It was at this time that I started seeking alternative healing modalities to manage my physical pain and mental health.
 In 2011, my desire to heal myself naturally, landed me in a rare apprenticeship to learn a tribal warrior tradition of Ayurveda (ancient science of life and longevity) and Marma Chikitsa (acupressure therapy).
 During my training, it was imparted to me that each Marma pressure point on the body was associated with a note/sound/frequency.
 By pressing these vital points, any dissonance in the nervous system could be restored to resonance, creating harmony in the brain, belly, and body.

+Through my multifaceted approach to healing with an emphasis on deep embodiment work, I finally found relief from chronic pain.
 As I continue growing and learning on my healing journey, my work becomes informed by my experiences and my ability to help others expands.